pepkit/peppy/docs/docs/autodoc_build/peppy_oradoc.md

 **Parameters:**

-- `Iterable[str]` `required`: [' collection of required sample attribute', ' collection of required sample attribute', 'names, optional; if unspecified, only a name is required.']
+- `Iterable[str]` `required`:  collection of required sample attributenames, optional; if unspecified, only a name is required.